joeschmo/joebot2/README.md

 run when a user joins and the latter when a user parts/quits.

 A <code>Proc</code> is the type of a plugin process.
 Note that this is only a suggestion.
 Using
-<code>Proc</code> allows you to interface with the functions exported by PluginUtils
+<code>Proc</code> allows you to interface with the functions exported by PluginUtils.

 ###PluginUtils Functions
 The two functions exported are: